t-shama/sample-eventhub-keda/README.md

  **6. Getting connection strings for Event Hub and Storage Accounts**

-  To [get the connection string of your Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string), go to your Event Hub namespace in the Azure Portal, click on `Shared access policies` under Settings.
+  To [get the connection string of your Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string), go to your Event Hub namespace in the Azure Portal and click on `Shared access policies` under Settings.
 From there, click on `RootManageSharedAccessKey` and copy the value under `Connection string--primary key`.

   ![Getting event hub connection string from portal](docs/GetEventHubConnectionString.PNG)